Cholesterol definition and facts

 - After a meal, dietary cholesterol is absorbed from the intestine and stored in the liver.

-- The liver is able to regulate cholesterol levels in the bloodstream and can secrete cholesterol if it is needed by the body.
+- The liver is able to regulate cholesterol levels in the bloodstream and can secrete cholesterol if the body needs it.

 What are "normal" cholesterol blood levels?